 Bermuda hay is a very good source of fiber.
 It contains a moderate amount of protein and has a little more calcium than Timothy hay.
 Bermuda hay is commonly given as feed for larger animals.

-In the end, you have to be careful when choosing what type of hay will be a staple in your guinea pig’s diet.
-Do not make the pick just based on the price, but also based on the quality and needs of your piggie.
-Make sure that your guinea pig always has unlimited access to hay for them to live a healthy life and to avoid health issues.
+In the end, you have to be careful when choosing what type of guinea pig hay will be a staple in your guinea pig’s diet.
+Do not make the pick just based on the price, but base it on the quality and needs of your piggies.
+Make sure that your guinea pig always has unlimited access to hay for them to live a healthy life and to avoid any health issues.
 If your piggie has special needs, be sure to consult your veterinarian to make sure they are getting the proper choice.
 Happy feeding!